|

 My boy has pancreatitis and it seems to have been mild, after months of home cooking and using a nutritionist we got him back to full health and now we are using Different Dog.
 The quality of the food is extremely impressive, I have tried Butternut box but the fat content after calculating dry matter is not suitable for a dog like mine, where as Different Dog's trim me turkey and catch of the day are.
 They also don't add silly fillers like lentils and legumes.
 Very happy customer so far and hope my fussy boy continues to love this food.

-Sarah• a year ago
+Sarah• 3 years ago

 I love this food.
 I wanted to go fresh for my dogs and first tried Butternut box, but the legumes in all their recipes didn’t agree with one of my dogs.